 Roll out the grill, let's get this summer going!

-- 1 tsp vinegar I used fruit vinegar
+- 1 teaspoon vinegar , I used fruit vinegar

 - How to make the onions garnish: Heat a tablespoon of oil in a skillet over low heat.
 Add onions and cook and stir until they become translucent.
 Pour in vinegar and season with salt to taste.
 Set them aside.

 - How to make the sauce: Mix mayo and ketchup.
-Keep chilled until it's time to serve.
+Set aside.

 - How to cook the burger patties: Preheat the grill to medium high.
 Grill, the burgers, without pressing, for 4 minutes.
 They should have a light golden colors and faint grill marks.
 Flip the patties and grill until the other side is looks the same as the top.